 The final steps to my process include touch ups and varnishing.
 Normally, for any other piece I would be thinking about presentation and framing.
 However, these will be left unframed so that the buyer may choose a frame that best suits their taste.

-I hope you enjoyed the summary of my process with this series.
+enjoyed the summary of my process with this series.
 This is just a basic run through to give you a taste of some of the steps involved.

 Attention Twilighters!
 Here is something special for you.
 This is my Twilight/New Moon inspired locket.
 It features a tiny antique black and red glass moon bead and a tiny heart shaped locket.
 Whether you're team Jacob or team Edward, you'll surely love this!